trtcrd/SLIM/man/sections/MSI.md

 E. Classification

-However in the Module implemented in SLIM, only the steps A, B and C are processed to obtain the centroids for each sample.
+In the SLIM module, only steps A, B, and C are run to obtain centroids for each sample.

-This steps are mentioned in Optional inputs as to which they are referred to.
+The optional inputs below indicate which MSI step they refer to.

 ## Module interactions

 ### Main inputs
-* The fastq files to process.
-To be able to select multiple fastq at the same time, the shared pattern is needed, the wildcard.
-See [wildcard creator](https://github.com/adriantich/SLIM/blob/master/man/sections/wildcard_creator.md) module for more information.
+* FASTQ files to process.
+To select several FASTQ files at the same time, use their shared wildcard pattern.
+See the [wildcard creator](/man/sections/wildcard_creator.md) module for more information.

 * Primers file.
-This fasta file requires the first sequence \*\*\* to be the forward primer and the second the reverse as follows:
+This FASTA file requires the first sequence to be the forward primer and the second sequence to be the reverse primer, as follows:
 ```
 >forward_primer
 GAACCTGGTTGATCCTGCCAGT
 >reverse_primer
 GGTGATCCTTCTGCAGGTTCACCTAC
 ```
-\*\*\*Only IUPAC characters are allowed.
+Only IUPAC characters are allowed.

 #### Optional inputs